You Earned a Ticket!

 Required: 55% supermajority vote

-Are facilities bonds fair?
+Are school facilities bonds fair?

 When the market swoons, school funding crumbles, especially including funds for facilities.
 According to research conducted as part of the 2018 the Getting Down to Facts II set of studies, the Great Recession undermined state bond funding for school facilities, especially "in districts with larger shares of disadvantaged or nonwhite students."